Warlock Crafting Guide

 - Forbidden Ritual - Priority = LOW: Forbidden Ritual is a great card for aggressive decks, creating a large board for opponents to deal with at the expense of one card.
 It has strong synergy with cards such as Dire Wolf Alpha and Abusive Sergeant.

-- Lord Jaraxxus - Priority = MEDIUM: Lord Jaraxxus is an important card in Control or Demon focused Warlock decks.
+- Lord Jaraxxus - Priority = LOW: Lord Jaraxxus is an important card in Control or Demon-focused Warlock decks.
 However, there are viable alternatives that can replace this card in non-Demon focused decks, making it a less than essential crafting priority.

 2. Neutral Cards